 There are 2 deductions eligible to be deducted from the Net Annual Value of house property namely:

 a) Standard Deduction of 30% of NAV.

-b) Interest on housing loan.
+b) Interest on housing loans.

 - What is Standard Deduction?

-There might be various expenses that are spent to maintain the house property such as repairs, maintenance, depreciation, etc. To cover all these expenses, the Income-tax Act provides a standard deduction of 30% from Net Annual Value of house property.
-It is presumed that all the expenses (excluding Interest on housing loan) are covered in this 30% limit and no deduction or expenses in addition to this limit is available to taxpayer even if actual expenses are higher than standard deduction.
+There might be various expenses that are spent to maintain the house property such as repairs, maintenance, depreciation, etc. To cover all these expenses, the Income-tax Act provides a standard deduction of 30% from the Net Annual Value of the house property.
+It is presumed that all the expenses (excluding Interest on housing loan) are covered in this 30% limit and no deduction or expenses in addition to this limit is available to the taxpayer even if actual expenses are higher than the standard deduction.